dok404/FurnitureReformer/README.md

      - A text generation to describe the local resources where they can find furniture that they are looking for
      - A drop-down list with hyperlinks to each of the local resource's website
      - A map pinpointing where the local resources are
-     - Affordable Furniture Acquisition: Users are directed to local resources where they can find similar furniture for free or at discounted prices
-     - Responsible Disposal: The website connects users with donation centers, recycling facilities, or reputable junk removal services based on their location and furniture type
-     - Selling Furniture: Users can be directed to online marketplaces or local classifieds sections suitable for selling their furniture

 2. Responsible Disposal:
    - Users can select category, method, size, material, if pickup is required, and location